Lynn Hershman Leeson: Room of One's Own (1990–1993)

 From 1990 to 1993, Lynn Hershman Leeson produced a project called Room of One's Own.
-The project is said to be inspired by Thomas Edison’s kinetograph, a device where a film is displayed on loop and an individual is allowed to view it through a peephole.
+The project is said to be inspired by Thomas Edison's kinetograph, a device where a film is displayed on loop and an individual is allowed to view it through a peephole.
 The project, Room of One’s Own, allows the viewer to peer inside of a box through a small periscopic device and see a bed, telephone, chair, television, and some clothes on the floor.
 In the back of the small room, a woman appears on a screen and it is there where she asks the following: “What are you doing here?
 Please look somewhere else!”.
 There are about 17 segments and depending on where the viewer is focusing, a different video plays in the back wall.
 Throughout the experience, the viewer is positioned to be a voyeur, an individual who gains sexual gratification by watching an unsuspecting individual either partly undress, get naked or engage in sexual activities, but any pleasure that is gained, is quickly frustrated in many different ways.
-At the end, the viewer’s reflection is shown in a small television in the back of the room.
+At the end, the viewer's reflection is shown in a small television in the back of the room.

-LORNA (1983)

-LORNA was an early project of Leeson's from 1983, and was the first interactive laser artdisk art project.
-LORNA tells the story of an Agoraphobic woman, viewers have the option of directing her life into several possible plots and endings.
-LORNA never left her one-room apartment.
-As LORNA watched the news and ads, she became fearful, afraid to leave her tiny room.
-Viewers were invited to liberate LORNA from her fears, using remote control units.